a2stuff/a2d/toolkits/BTK.md

 ### Track ($03)
 Start a nested event loop tracking after a click is initiated in the control.
-Returns with N=0/Z=1 if clicked, N=1/Z=0 if cancelled.
+Returns with N=0/Z=1 if clicked, N=1/Z=0 if cancelled (or disabled).

 Parameters:
 ```